Suppose you deposit money into a savings account, even a high-yield one. In that case, the value of your cash can be quickly eroded by inflation.

 What Are Other Options for What to Do with $100k?

-If you were to use $100,000 to live off of in perpetuity, it would not last long.
+If you were to use $100,000 to live off of in perpetuity, it would only last for a while.

-While there are other ways to make more money, they may require more effort or be riskier.
+While other ways exist to make more money, they may require more effort or be riskier.

 Let’s go through them.